ruppinlab/covid_metabolism/README.md

 All required data should be saved in this folder.

-* dnload.sh: a bash script for downloading the required data
+* `dnload.sh`: a bash script for downloading the required data
-* collect.validation.data.R: prepare the data for validating the MTA prediction
+* `collect.validation.data.R`: prepare the data for validating the MTA prediction

 ### expression

 Scripts for gene expression-level analysis:

-* de.and.gsea.R: differential expression (DE) and gene set enrichment analysis (GSEA) between the SARS-CoV-2-infected samples and non-infected controls in each dataset
+* `de.and.gsea.R`: differential expression (DE) and gene set enrichment analysis (GSEA) between the SARS-CoV-2-infected samples and non-infected controls in each dataset
-* de.and.gsea.remdesivir.R: DE and GSEA analysis for the Vero E6 cell remdesivir treatment data
+* `de.and.gsea.remdesivir.R`: DE and GSEA analysis for the Vero E6 cell remdesivir treatment data

 ### GEM

 Scripts for genome-scale metabolic modeling (GEM) analysis:

-* prepare.data.R: prepare data for GEM
+* `prepare.data.R`: prepare data for GEM
-* imat.and.mta.R: run iMAT and MTA on each dataset
+* `imat.and.mta.R`: run iMAT and MTA on each dataset
-* dflux.R: differential flux analysis between the SARS-CoV-2-infected samples and non-infected controls in each dataset
+* `dflux.R`: differential flux analysis between the SARS-CoV-2-infected samples and non-infected controls in each dataset
-* collect.results.R: collect the differential flux analysis and MTA results across datasets
+* `collect.results.R`: collect the differential flux analysis and MTA results across datasets

 ### GEM_remdesivir

 Scripts for GEM analysis on the Vero E6 cell remdesivir treatment data

-* prepare.data.R: prepare data for GEM
+* `prepare.data.R`: prepare data for GEM
-* imat.R: run iMAT for each experimental group
+* `imat.R`: run iMAT for each experimental group
-* mta.R: run MTA for pairs of experimental groups
+* `mta.R`: run MTA for pairs of experimental groups
-* dflux.R: differential flux analysis between pairs of experimental groups
+* `dflux.R`: differential flux analysis between pairs of experimental groups
-* collect.results.R: collect the differential flux analysis results
+* `collect.results.R`: collect the differential flux analysis results

 ### analyze_results

 Scripts and R notebooks for inspecting the results from various analyses and for validating the MTA predictions:

-* functions.R: various functions, will be sourced in check.mta.results.R and check.mta.results.remdesivir.R
+* `functions.R`: various functions, will be sourced in check.mta.results.R and check.mta.results.remdesivir.R
-* check.mta.results.R: various validations and pathway enrichment analysis of MTA results
+* `check.mta.results.R`: various validations and pathway enrichment analysis of MTA results
-* check.mta.results.remdesivir.R: various validations and pathway enrichment analysis of MTA results for predicting combinatory target with remdesivir
+* `check.mta.results.remdesivir.R`: various validations and pathway enrichment analysis of MTA results for predicting combinatory target with remdesivir
-* Various .Rmd files: R notebook for inspecting and visualizing results from different analyses, see their contents for details
+* Various `.Rmd` files: R notebook for inspecting and visualizing results from different analyses, see their contents for details